Table of Contents

 Any profit generated from the main and auxiliary activities of an association must be used exclusively for the association’s activities, including covering the costs of its administration (Civil Code Article 217(2)).
 If an association is terminated, the liquidation balance must be used as set forth in the bylaws of the association.
 In case of an association with registered public benefit status, the liquidation balance must be used for publicly beneficial purposes (Civil Code Article 272).

 Likewise, the assets of a foundation or fund must be used in a manner consistent with the purposes and conditions set forth in the organization’s governing instruments (Civil Code Articles 338 and 398).
-In addition, the law precludes certain individuals associated with a foundation from receiving grants from the foundation, including: employees, the Supervising Officer, members of the Board of Directors or Supervisory Board or any other foundation body, as well as persons closely related to these individuals.
-This holds also for the founders, unless there are special conditions that have to be taken into account (Civil Code Article 353).
+In addition, the law precludes certain individuals associated with a foundation from receiving grants from the foundation, including: employees, the Supervising Officer, members of the Board of Directors or Supervisory Board or any other foundation body, as well as persons closely related to these individuals (Civil Code Article 353).
 There are no legal barriers for members of foundation bodies to receive reimbursement for their services to the foundation, but they should not be directly employed by it (Civil Code Article 363).
 There are no legal limitations on what compensation may be offered, if the compensation comprises part of the foundation’s administrative costs (Civil Code Article 338).
 As regards the fund, the Civil Code does not specify any additional limits with regard to the members of its bodies, nor does it refer to the mandatory application of provisions related to foundations.

 Any profit generated by a registered institute must be used exclusively to cover the costs of activities for which the registered institute has been established, as well as administration costs.
 The institute’s incorporation document may include provisions allowing for the compensation of members of institute bodies for their services to the registered institute.
 In absence of such provisions, however, it is assumed that membership is honorary.
 However, the Executive Director is entitled to fair remuneration and the Board of Trustees decides on the value or the manner in which the remuneration is determined (Civil Code Article 414).